 - Slack is offering nonprofits of any size three months of its messaging service free of charge.
 Slack also contributed $1 million to the COVID-19 Tech Collaborative—a coalition of 25 Bay Area companies that have committed $22 million in collective funding for organizations responding to the COVID-19 crisis.

-- Uber pledged 10 million free rides and deliveries of food for frontline healthcare workers, seniors, and people in need.
+- Uber announced a series of new safety protocols to protect riders and drivers during the COVID-19 pandemic.
+Starting May 18, Uber drivers will have to confirm in the app that they’re wearing a mask before accepting passengers.
+Riders, meanwhile, are instructed not to sit in the front seat, wash their hands before entering the vehicle, and open a window if possible.
+Additionally, Uber pledged 10 million free rides and deliveries of food for frontline healthcare workers, seniors, and people in need.
 This accompanies a package of initiatives to support restaurant partners during the COVID-19 outbreak.
 In San Francisco, Uber is offering a 25% discount (up to $10) for trips taken to or from food distribution centers set up by the San Francisco Unified School District starting Tuesday, March 17, through Friday, April 3.
 The company will also donate $50,000 to the San Francisco Unified School District’s non-profit arm, Spark.

-- Verizon is waiving late fees incurred by any residential or small business customers due their economic circumstances related to COVID-19 for the next 60 days.
-The company will not terminate service to any residential or small business customers who are unable to pay their bills due to disruptions caused by COVID-19.
+- Verizon has extended its commitment not to terminate service or charge late fees through June 30th for customers unable to pay their bills due to disruptions caused by COVID-19.
+Residential and small business customers can notify Verizon of their inability to pay here.
 Furthermore, Verizon is tripling monthly data allowance for its Verizon Innovative Learning schools and committing $10 million to nonprofits supporting students and healthcare workers.

 - Zendesk is donating its customer support software (and training for using the product) to nonprofits impacted by COVID-19.
 Zendesk also has 75 volunteers willing to translate critical COVID-19 communications into a wide range of languages.
 Finally, the company has offered to drive support within Zendesk to help nonprofits purchase the items they need or to fundraise on their behalf.
 You can reach out to email@example.com to learn more.